RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 were working on -- we were collecting and displaying those measurements (and a few others I've omitted for the sake of simplicity).

-Note that these measurments are themselves an example of related types.
+Note that these measurements are themselves an example of related types.
 You could, for instance, say that `ChildMeasurements` is to `Child` as `MotherMeasurements` is to `Mother`.
 Furthermore, we needed another couple of related types to represent the various measurements at the data level (rather